 A cornerstone of the Avenues upper grades experience, the Mastery Program has one mission: to inspire happier, more meaningful lives through the engagement of one’s passions.
 Mastery provides students with time and space during the school day to pursue a self-directed project in a field – whether academic or extracurricular – of their choosing.
 The program begins with a series of seminars in 9th grade.
 In subsequent grades, students take their explorations to deeper levels with more independent work.
 The program culminates in a large-scale senior project, which students present in a public exhibition and support with an oral defense.

 Fifth Term is held during the last five weeks of the school year and provides further opportunity for upper grades students to focus on a single topic of their choosing.
 Students get to choose from a set of interdisciplinary electives that give them significant freedom to direct their own study and execute their own projects.
 Past electives at Avenues New York have included an interdisciplinary drama project on Hamlet, a course on creating and running your own business and an assignment to improve the customer experience in New York’s Penn Station.
 Students may also choose to use this time to pursue their own Mastery projects.

 At Avenues, our goal is to graduate students who are global citizens “at ease beyond their borders” – and we consider second language acquisition to be a core part of our mission.

-In the Secondary Division, students will develop the advanced academic language skills required for study at colleges and universities in Brazil, the United States and around the world.
-Students will deepen their language study by pursuing rigorous, college-level coursework aligned with the higher education destination of their choice.
+In the Secondary Division, students develop the advanced academic language skills required for study at colleges and universities in Brazil, the United States and around the world.
+Students deepen their language study by pursuing rigorous, college-level coursework aligned with the higher education destination of their choice.